Odds are, you’re fed up of Brexit and MiFID II.

-With it being anyone’s guess as to how the UK’s relationship with the EU will look post-Brexit, some are concerned that confusion may arise over what role pre-Brexit regulations will continue to have.
+With it being anyone’s guess as to how the UK’s long-term relationship with the EU will look post-Brexit, some are concerned that confusion may arise over what role pre-Brexit regulations will continue to have.
 Difficult questions could be asked of the UK as a third country under EU law and how equivalency will work in reality, especially with such a major financial hub as London.

 Both the FCA and ESMA have been active in their communications around this topic, assuring market participants whenever they can and issuing numerous guidance notes.
 However, until these authorities know what Brexit will actually look like it is hard for them to say anything material.

 It is likely that MiFID III will occur at some point with former MEP Kay Swinburne, one of the architects of MiFID II, telling a conference last year: ‘I get asked if MiFID III is a myth or reality but it is always going to be a reality, its just a question of when it comes.’

 There are uncertainties around Brexit and the future of MiFID II.
 However, both the FCA and ESMA have been vocal in their attitude towards deregulation and neither will want regulated firms taking advantage of potential mismatches between regulatory regimes.
 Therefore, it might be wise to assume they are more likely to issue new regulations in times of uncertainty than stick with the status quo.
 Brexit, and whatever form it takes, might just be the catalyst.

 What could be on the Mifid III wishlist?

 We’ve touched upon the areas that MiFID II that may be set for further legislative attention, identifying the issues most bothering regulatory authorities.
 But what about the market participants themselves?
 What would they like to see introduced in MiFID III or which parts of MiFID II would they expect to be scrutinised first?